 All thoughts and opinions in this post are, as always, my own.
 My experiences in Bali have not all been bad.
 During my recent trip, I had a wonderful time visiting the Karma Beach Club.
 I really love Bali but I make a point to avoid these situations anytime I travel there.

 READ MORE BALI ARTICLES:

-Do you have anything else you would recommend that our readers avoid in Bali?
-Share your experience in the comments below.
+Do you have any questions on what not do in Bali?
+Share them in the comments below.